-The number of bursaries we offer varies each year, according to demand.
-In 2014/15 we awarded 60 bursaries, and in 2015/16 we awarded 35, including 24 bursaries for students joining study retreats and 10 for individuals to attend our conferences.
+The number we offer varies each year, according to demand.
+For example, in 2018-19 we awarded 35 bursaries, including 21 for students joining study retreats at Cumberland Lodge and 14 to help people take part in our conferences

 For details of our forthcoming conferences, see our What's On pages.

-We offer bursaries to support PhD students working in relevant fields with the costs of travelling to and from conferences at Cumberland Lodge.
+We offer bursaries to support doctoral students or trainee officers working in relevant fields with the costs of travelling to and from conferences at Cumberland Lodge.
 This is available in the form of a contribution towards reasonable travel expenses.

 To enquire about applying for a bursary, please contact our Programme team at email@example.com or call us on 01784 770842.